s6juncheng/ggpval/cran-comments.md

 ## This is a resubmission
 Thanks for the comments for the previous submission.
-I elaborated in the discription about the capabilities of the package, changed the title and quoted software name.
+I now moved examples outside \dontrun{}.

 ## Test environments
 * local OS X install, R 3.4.0